Bulleh Shah: Biography

+Early life and education

+There is no consensus on Bulleh Shah's real name.
+While mainstream historians assert it was 'Abdullah,' some scholars argue that it was 'Bu Ali.'

+Bulleh Shah was born around 1680 in Uch, Subah of Multan, in Mughal Punjab into a Sayyid family.

 Bulleh Shah's father, Shah Muhammad Darwaish, was well-versed in Arabic, Persian, and the Quran.
-Due to uncertain reasons, he had to move to Malakwal, a village of Sahiwal.
+For unknown reasons, in his early life, his family moved to Malakwal, a village near Sahiwal.
+Bulleh Shah had at least one sister who was also Sufi.
+Both siblings never married.
+According to another account, he had two sisters and none of them ever married.

 Later, when Bulleh Shah was six years old, his family moved to Pandoke, which is 50 miles southeast of Kasur.
-Bulleh Shah was schooled by his father, along with the other children of the village.
-Most sources confirm that Bulleh Shah had to work as a child and adolescent herder in the village.
+Bulleh Shah was schooled by his father along with the other children of the village.
+Most sources confirm that Bulleh Shah had to work, as a child and adolescent, as a herder in the village.
 It is confirmed that he received his higher education in Kasur.
-Some historians claim that Bulleh Shah received his education at a highly reputed madrassa run by Hafiz Ghulam Murtaza where he taught for some time after his graduation.
-After his early education, he went to Lahore where he met Inayat Arian, and became his disciple.
+Some historians claim that Bulleh Shah received his education at a highly reputed madrassa run by Hafiz Ghulam Murtaza, where he taught for some time after his graduation.
+After his early education, he went to Lahore where he studied with Shah Inayat Qadiri, a Sufi murshid of Lahore.
+Bulleh Shah later became an eminent scholar of Arabic and Persian.

+By social stratum, Bulleh Shah was a peasant.
+He had at least one unmarried sister.
+Among his friends included Darshi Nath, a Hindu fakir.

+One of the oldest texts to mention him is Gazetteer of the Multan District (1901-02) prepared and published by Edward Douglas MacLagan in 1902.
+The text identified Shah as the "best known, and it is said the first, writer of kafis."
+However, his kafis were published for the first time as "Qanun-i-Ishq", in 1889, by Anwar Ali in Lahore.

+Persecution

+There is a fort-like Gurdwara in Daftuh that was built in the 18th century by the Sikh Chieftainess Bibi Isher Kaur, who donated 80 squares of land for its construction.
+Bulleh Shah took refuge in this Gurdwara after a group of Islamic fundamentalists started threatening his life.

+In his bad times, when even his family looked down upon him (for accepting a lower-caste Shah Inayat Qadiri as a teacher), his sister loved him and stood with him.

+During his lifetime, he was outcast as kafir (non-believer) by some Muslim clerics.

+Death

-He died in 1757, at the age of 77 and was buried in Kasur, where he had spent most of his life.
-A dargah was built over his grave.
-He was declared non-Muslim by a few literalist "Mullah" of Kasur and they had claimed it was prohibited to offer the funeral prayer of Bulleh Shah due to Kufr fatwa (allegations) put on him by extremists.
-His funeral prayer was led by Qazi Hafiz Syed Zahid Hamdani, a great religious personality of Kasur.
+He died in 1757, at the age of 77.
+He was buried in Kasur, where he had spent most of his life.
+As he was declared a kafir (a non-believer), religious fundamentalists of Kasur claimed it was prohibited to offer the prayer at his funeral.
+He was then buried on the outskirts of Kasur and his funeral prayer was led by Syed Zahid Hamdani, a renowned religious personality of Kasur.

-He was buried in Kasur when he died around 1757.

-A brief biographical sketch of him is found in "Encyclopaedia of Indian Literature" (1987), which reports C. L. Osborne as the pioneer to write an English monograph on Bulleh Shah's life and work.